Elle me contrôle

 "Elle me contrôle" is a song by French singer M. Pokora written and composed by Georges Padey, Kore & Skalp, Matt Pokora, Da Team and Sweety.
-It was released as the second single from his first eponymous album in late spring 2005.
-Rapper Sweety featured the Kore & Skalp-produced song to add a dancehall groove to it.
+It was released as the second single from his first album in late spring 2005.
+Rapper Sweety features in the Kore & Skalp–produced song.
 It won the NRJ Music Award for "Francophone Song of the Year" in 2006.

-In 2015, the song saw a revival with a new version released by M. Pokora titled "Elle me contrôle (2015)" featuring Tenny.
+In 2015, the song saw a revival with a new version released by M. Pokora featuring Tenny.